dreamcatcher-tech/network/Inbox/2025-03-01 1003 meeting ettiquette during AI assisted sessions.md

 There wouldn't be much point in playing through some of the audio (e.g. anyone saying "hey, can you repeat that?" or "yes, I agree" or "that's awesome, everyone should know that").
 You could instead indicate that within the interface.

 Should also be able to hand-pick and hand-play the buffers based on the text that it's showing you, so that you can cherry-pick the information coming in.
 People should be able to see that too if they see that you cherry-picked.

+We could make interrupting be automatically buffered, so you have to actively push a button to interrupt